jtatknox/pi_zero_2w_roonbridge/README.md

 ### Roon Bridge installation
 Downloads and installs the latest ARMv8 build of Roon Bridge from Roon Labs.

+### Antenna Bracket File
+A dxf file for laser cutting and bending an antenna bracket for use with a U.FL to SMA connector.
+Works seamlessly with popular aluminum Pi Zero 2W heat sink cases.

 ## Usage

 Clone or download this repository, then run the script as root.